Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 - The sun won’t just shine right away.

-- Unicorns won’t sing because you have some inspirational quotes hanging on the wall.
+- Unicorns won’t sing because you have inspirational quotes hanging on the wall.

-We’re learning.
+I’m learning.
 Just like you.
-Here’s what we think we know:
+Here’s what I think I know:

 We teach in a generation where kids are: